ShashwatSheth27/ShapeAI_Shashwat_Sheth_nodeJS/README.md

 <li>JavaScript
 <li>Node.js
 <li>Express.js
-<br>during these 7 days, and everything was explained from the very basics so that
+<br><br>during these 7 days, and everything was explained from the very basics so that
 anyone with zero experience on programming can learn.
 I enjoyed these 7 days Bootcamp.
 To register for next free 7 days bootcamp, visit: www.shapeai.tech